 Data from these systems can be combined.
 For example, you can link faculty advising with research proposals.
 The DSS DataMart also contains data from legacy systems (i.e. NSI, CHRIS, GFS, and SUFIN).

 Two tools are available to access the DSS DataMart.
 Business Objects is the most frequently used and most user-friendly.
 The other tool, which requires basic knowledge of relational database concepts and techniques, is Hyperion Interactive Reporting.
-DSS tools work best when; 1) users needs are not met by canned reports (such as those in ReportMart1 and ReportMart3), 2) users are comfortable creating their own queries and reports, and 3) users have thorough knowledge of the data they are retrieving.
+DSS tools work best when; 1) users needs are not met by canned reports (such as those in ReportMart3), 2) users are comfortable creating their own queries and reports, and 3) users have thorough knowledge of the data they are retrieving.
 Reference Resources: Getting Access to Decision Support Services (DSS).

 Hyperion budgeting software is used by Budget Planners and Viewers at Stanford University to prepare and review budgets consisting of salary and non-salary expenses as well as beginning balances, revenues, and fund transfers for the coming year.
 Hyperion Planning and Reports is the master database for the University Consolidated Budget.
 Hyperion is pre-populated with data from core Oracle Financials and PeopleSoft HRMS applications.

 For additional information about Hyperion Reporting and the budget process, see: